 Turn heat to low, and add the garlic.
 Cook until lightly browned, about 30 seconds.
 Transfer to the bowl with the squid.

 Deglaze skillet with the white wine, scraping the bottom of the skillet with a wooden spoon to dislodge any browned bits.
 Turn heat to medium and simmer for a few minutes.
 Whisk in the vinegar, and then two tablespoons of olive oil.
 Once mixture is emulsified, turn off the heat, and whisk in the aïoli.
 Pour at least half of this sauce over the squid.
-Add all of it if you're feeling like it (see note above).
+Add all of it if you're feeling like it (see note).

 Sprinkle in about half of the breadcrumbs into the bowl with the squid.
 Toss this mixture just twice, then add the greens and toss well.
 Divide this mixture between four plates, and top with a sprinkling of the remaining bread crumbs.